Dr Nayef AL-RODHAN

 Centre Director, Centre for the Geopolitics of Globalization and Transnational Security and Senior Fellow, Emerging Security Challenges Programme

 Dr Nayef Al-Rodhan is a Philosopher, Neuroscientist and Geostrategist.
-He is Centre Director, Centre for the Geopolitics of Globalization and Transnational Security and Senior Fellow, Emerging Security Issues Programme, GCSP, and Senior Member of St. Antony's College at Oxford University, Oxford, United Kingdom.
+He is Centre Director, Centre for the Geopolitics of Globalization and Transnational Security and Senior Fellow, Emerging Security Issues Programme, GCSP, and Honorary Fellow of St. Antony's College at Oxford University, Oxford, United Kingdom.

 He holds an M.D. and a Ph.D.
 He trained in neurosurgery/neuroscience research at the Mayo Clinic, Yale University and Harvard University.